qiaoliang/markdown-to-wechat/instructions/instruction.md

   - If all checks pass, publish all articles along with their referenced images:
     - Get the target home directory from environment variable `HUGO_TARGET_HOME`
     - Process in the following order:
+      1. For each Markdown file:
+         - Validate document format:
+           - Check if all referenced images exist
+           - Verify front matter completeness
+           - If validation fails:
+             - Log the specific issues found
+             - Skip processing this document
+             - Continue with next document
+         - If validation passes, proceed with:
-      1. Copy referenced images to `{HUGO_TARGET_HOME}/static/img/blog`
+           a.
+Copy referenced images to `{HUGO_TARGET_HOME}/static/img/blog`
               - If target image exists, overwrite it
               - No need to generate unique names for conflicting files
-      2. Copy Markdown files to `{HUGO_TARGET_HOME}/content/blog`
+           b.
+Copy Markdown file to `{HUGO_TARGET_HOME}/content/blog`
               - If target file exists, overwrite it
               - No need to generate unique names for conflicting files
-      3. Update image references in Markdown files
+           c.
+Update image references in Markdown file
               - Change relative paths to Hugo standard format
               - All image paths should start with `/img/blog/`
-    - Notify the user about the publishing results
+    - Notify the user about the publishing results:
-      - List all processed files
+      - List all successfully processed files
+      - List all skipped files with their validation issues
       - Report any errors during the process
       - Include information about any overwritten files